vinay01joshi/vinvid/README.md

 # vinvid
-Video Rental application Developed in Python
+Video Rental application Developed in Python and Deployed on Heroku

 # djengo Commands